 You will gain experience of studying at a university in the UK, and this course will also help you to settle into a different culture and a different language before you start an academic course at the University of Salford or at any other university in the UK.

-You will have 23 academic hours of English classes each week.
-You will also be expected to do homework and open learning in the Language Resource Centre.
+You will be expected to do homework and open learning in the Language Resource Centre.

 When you arrive you will be given a test and placed in a group of students with a similar language level.
 There are normally three different levels: pre-intermediate, intermediate and upper-intermediate.
 At all levels you will have classes in academic reading and writing, academic listening and speaking, and project work.

 You will have assessed homework and class tests for each block.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.